jschulberg/U.S.-Crime-Analysis/README.md

 # us-crime-analysis
-Analysis to predict the crime rates across 50 states
+Analysis to predict the crime rates across 50 states using a wide array of machine learning and data science techniques, including, but not limited to:
-A line I wrote on my local computer
+  -PCA
+  -K-Means Clustering
+  -SVM
+  -Random Forest
+  -Linear and Logistic Regression
+  -Variable Selection (LASSO, Ridge, Step, etc.)